esl/amoc/integration_test/README.md

 ## Demo cluster

-To start the demo cluster you can run the next commands:
+To start the demo cluster you can run these commands:

 ```
 ./integration_test/build_docker_image.sh